In this article, discover how you can optimise the SEO of an iframe when your Qualifio campaign is embedded in your website via iframe.

 A minisite is basically like a template that is read and saved on our server.
 This template is made of a header and a footer, between which we can place a widget (so an HTML iframe or a JS integration).

-1- You can put a specific meta description in this ‘header+footer template’ page, but beware that this description will be the same for all your campaigns.
+1- You can put a specific meta description on this "header+footer template" page, but beware that this description will be the same for all your campaigns.

-2- If you give no description (and thus there’s no meta tags for this page), your campaign’s virality elements (title and description given in the ‘Virality’ step) will be used instead.
+2- If you give no description (and thus there are no meta tags for this page), your campaign’s virality elements (title and description given in the ‘Virality’ step) will be used instead.

 What else can I do to optimise my SEO?